usaid-cs/yesterday-i-learned/random.md

+1. On why phones are getting [a 48MP camera sensor with binning, instead of a 12MP one with 4x larger pixels](https://www.gsmarena.com/quad_bayer_sensors_explained-news-37459.php): recovering more information from noise, and faster HDR.
+"If one of the four pixels on a Quad Bayer sensor captures noise ... that’s only 25% of the information lost ..."
+"Alternatively, the sensor can be split up into two logical sensors -- one that captures a short exposure and one a long exposure (...
+HDR ...)"
+1. A "travesty" is actually a misrepresentation.
+Saying "it is a misrepresentation" implies that the something is a misrepresentation *of something*.
+1. Harley Davidson tried to patent its engine sound.
+[It did not work.](https://www.youtube.com/watch?v=rZOpDve8ARA)
+1. [Raped poutine](https://en.wikipedia.org/wiki/Poutine_r%C3%A2p%C3%A9e), basically mashed potato balls with pork filling, is a specific Acadian dish, not what Tim Horton's passes off as poutine.
+1. The "Linus Tech Tips" opening is called [Laszlo - Supernova](https://www.youtube.com/watch?v=PKfxmFU3lWY).
+1. IP ratings apply to fresh water only.
+In other words, your everyday smartphone has zero resistance against corrosive seawater.
+1. On web frameworks, and "choosing the right framework": [* Once upon a time, we were focused on the important things - problem-solving, domain data, and business logic.
+But now we're almost entirely focused on abstraction, generics, and boilerplate while the important objective-related stuff that pays the bills just gets whatever scraps of time are leftover (if any).*](https://news.ycombinator.com/item?id=16725492)
 1. ["Code rot resistance"](https://blog.heroku.com/the_new_heroku_4_erosion_resistance_explicit_contracts) is having your code specify the environment in which it wants to run, where the environment is what rots your code, *and* having the code specify what it does.
 Examples include: dependency locks like `package-lock.json` and `Gemfile`, and binding only to the ports that it declares to need.
 1. If you invite someone to do something, you're supposed to plan that something.
 1. No matter how convoluted it is, any UI that requires a button with a mandatory user action ought to have the [button text start with an imperative verb](https://uxmovement.com/buttons/5-rules-for-choosing-the-right-words-on-button-labels/).